michaeldavitt/COMP30680_Vaccine_Dashboard/readme.md

 This assignment required us to create a webpage that displays COVID-19 information obtained via Ireland's COVID-19 Data Hub.
 The purpose of this readme file is to describe how I have designed the solution to this problem.
 For more detailed implementation details, please refer to the comments included in index.js and dashboard.html.

 ## Dashboard.html
 Dashboard.html is split into two sections.
 In the first section, vaccination data is displayed.
 The user has the option to select vaccination information for a specific week.
-This section also includes the total number of people fully vaccinated in each age group, and the user is able to choose whether this information is presented as a total number or as a percentage within the age group.
-Importantly, the user does not need to reload the site in order to access this information.
+This section also includes the total number of people fully vaccinated in each age group.
+The user is able to choose whether this information is presented as a total number or as a percentage within the age group.
+Importantly, the user does not need to reload the site in order to access new information.

 There are a number of div elements in this section belonging to class = "table-wrapper".
 Data from index.js will be read into these div elements as soon as the user opens the page.
 The same is true for the div element belonging to class = "dropdown-content".
 Data is inserted using document.getElementById("id").innerHTML = new_content in the index.js file.